gmofishsauce/y4/asm/README.md

 It's necessary to install customasm.

-On Windows you can (download a binary)[https://github.com/hlorenzi/customasm/releases].
+On Windows you can [download a binary](https://github.com/hlorenzi/customasm/releases).
 For Mac, you need to install the Rust compiler and `cargo`.
 Then `cargo install customasm` which will compile the source code and install the binary in `~/.cargo/bin`.